 Divorce is hard on everyone, especially children.
 If your child is permanently disabled, however, there are special concerns that you need to take into consideration.
-In fact, there are several common divorce mistakes that can negatively affect your child's future that you should assiduously avoid.
-If your child is disabled, help protect his or her future by working closely with an experienced family law attorney throughout the divorce process.
+You can protect your child’s future by avoiding these common divorce mistakes and by working closely with an experienced Killeen family law attorney throughout the divorce process.

 Failing to Include a Finding of Disability in the Final Divorce Decree